MarkBaker/GeneratorFunctionExamples/Generator_Functions.md

 As a demonstration of this basic Generator:

 ```
+// Create our initial Generator to read the gpx file
 $gpxReader = new GpxReader\GpxHandler($gpxFilename);

+// Iterate over the trackpoint set from the gpx file, displaying each point detail in turn
 foreach ($gpxReader->getElements('trkpt') as $time => $element) {
     printf(
         '%s' .
 PHP_EOL . '    latitude: %7.4f longitude: %7.4f elevation: %d' .
 PHP_EOL,